 Landing pages are essential to converting our leads.
 That's what makes online marketing profitable.
 It makes it worth doing when you can convert the people coming to your website by giving them something in exchange for some information.

 HubSpot is an amazing tool when it comes to building landing pages, but more than that, it sinks everything together.
-So all your contacts, your emails, everything is in one source that makes it way easier to manage.
-And now as a free user, you can build some powerful landing pages.
-But before we get into how we do that with HubSpot for free, let's talk a little bit about how landing pages work and why they're important.
+All your contacts, your emails, everything is in one source that makes it way easier to manage, and now as a free user, you can build some powerful landing pages.
+Before we get into how we do that with HubSpot for free, let's talk a little bit about how landing pages work and why they're important.

-The first thing is a landing page has to tell the story and tell a user why they should be downloading something.
-And you need to make sure that you're not asking for too much information.
+First, a landing page has to tell the story and tell a user why they should be downloading something.
+You need to make sure that you're not asking for too much information.
 That can be one way to deter somebody from actually converting as a lead.
 This is a landing page for an SEO checklist.
-And right here, we asked for the name, we're asking for email, their website URL, and then we're asking for them to identify themselves.
+Right here, we asked for the name, we're asking for email, their website URL, and then we're asking for them to identify themselves.
 The reason we do this on our backend is so that we can segment our leads and make sure that we send them information that they're interested in.
-That we're not just blasting them with stuff they don't care about.
+We're not just blasting them with stuff they don't care about.
 You can see, it's a checklist, so we're not asking for a ton of information.
-We want to know who they are, what are their email, and then their website information, as well as what they do for living.
+We want to know who they are, their email, and then their website information, as well as what they do for a living.
 Maybe they're an entrepreneur or business owner or something along those lines, so we can segment to provide better information for them.

 Now, this is for a checklist, like I said, so we don't need a ton of information with them, but we are delivering value to them.
-Now, if we're going to give them even more value, which is this campaign launch guide, which it's got templates in it, and really works them through how to build their inbound marketing strategy, we actually asked for their company name, and then we even asked other questions that aren't required.
+Now, if we're going to give them even more value, this campaign launch guide which has templates in it and really works them through how to build their inbound marketing strategy, we actually asked for their company name, and then we even asked other questions that aren't required.
 We talked to them about their industry, things like what would be their biggest challenge working with a marketing agency.
-So we do ask for more information, even though we don't require it, because we're giving them more value so we can ask for more information in exchange for that value.
+We do ask for more information, even though we don't require it, because we're giving them more value so we can ask for more information in exchange for that value.

 You have to make sure that you make the right decision when you're designing your landing pages and that you're asking for the right information.
 As you can see, when we provide more value, we try to ask for more information.
 Other brands do this too, you've seen this all the time.
 Now here's AdRoll, they are a large advertising agency that helps you run your ads better online.
 Here, they've got an ebook that they're doing that you can download free, but they're asking for first name, last name, website, email address, and then they asked for the phone number.